From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

 - Tickets: Free Entry for all

 Everybody loves a good viewpoint.
-And Honeyeater Lookout will not only give you a chance to check out an epic view but also a chance to spot some local wildlife.
+And Honeyeater Lookout will not only give you a chance to check out panoramic views but also a chance to spot some local wildlife.

-This trail is easily accessible on foot from Airlie town centre or by car.
+This trail is easily accessible on foot from Airlie Beach town centre, or by car.

-Start off at the top of Kara Crescent and then following signs for Honeyeater along the 8.2km roundtrip trail.
+Start off at the top of Kara Crescent and then follow signs for Honeyeater Lookout along the 8.2km roundtrip trail.

-Hikers should be sure to keep an eye out for lace monitor lizards (aka Goannas) as they have been seen on the trail often and look like tiny dinosaurs with large claws.
+Hikers should keep an eye out for lace monitor lizards (aka Goannas) as they have been seen on the trail often and look like tiny dinosaurs with large claws.

-The first portion of the trail is pretty steep and uphill through the gumtree forest and along the coastline.
+The first portion of the trail is pretty steep and travels through the gumtree forest and along the coastline.

 Then it becomes pretty sheltered from the sun, which is a great bonus especially in the hottest months (October – April).

-Once you do you’ll be gifted with the most amazing views of Airlie Beach and the beautiful blue ocean that stretches out for miles.
+Once reach the summit you’ll be gifted with the most amazing views of Airlie Beach and the beautiful bays and islands in the area.

 3) Wander the Whitsunday Markets